MapleCross Nature Reserve at Cape Chin

-With 212 hectares (523 acres) of iconic Saugeen (Bruce) Peninsula landscape, a breathtaking 270-degree view of Georgian Bay, and 1.8 kilometers of the Bruce Trail’s Optimum Route, the MapleCross Nature Reserve at Cape Chin is a natural masterpiece and a true conservation gem.
+With 212 hectares of iconic Saugeen (Bruce) Peninsula landscape, a breathtaking 270-degree view of Georgian Bay, and 1.8 kilometers of the Bruce Trail’s Optimum Route, the MapleCross Nature Reserve at Cape Chin is a natural masterpiece and a true conservation gem.

 The MapleCross Nature Reserve at Cape Chin is the largest solo acquisition of land in Bruce Trail Conservancy history.
 It’s one of the last large contiguous properties available on the Peninsula; only four parcels of this size remain.

 The property’s impressive landscape boasts classic natural features of the Niagara Escarpment, rich habitats and rare species.
 Iconic cliffs support Eastern White Cedar and a unique cliff ecosystem.
 Vital wetlands act as wildlife nurseries and natural hydrological purifiers in the watershed.
 And large stretches of forest provide habitat for species who depend on uninterrupted habitat for survival.